BitskiCo/quickstart/README.md

 ![Redirect URL](docs/redirect-url.png)

-**Note**: Your app may need to be approved before you can use it, since Bitski is currently in beta.

 ## Developing locally

 This example uses webpack to combine some simple static files and plain javascript.
 Locally we'll use webpack-dev-server to serve the app.